n3rada/Invoke-KeePassBackup/README.md

 # Invoke-KeePassBackup
 This PowerShell script has been crafted to streamline the process of transmitting KeePass databases to a designated endpoint.
-Conceived as an indispensable tool for your penetration testing toolkit, it aims to facilitate the exfiltration of target databases, paving the way for subsequent exploitation.
-Central to its design is the objective to incorporate comprehensive KeePass tests, thereby eliminating manual, time-intensive tasks. 🕊️
+Conceived as an indispensable tool for your penetration testing toolkit, it aims to facilitate the exfiltration of target databases, paving the way for subsequent exploitation. 🕊️

+The goal is to incorporate comprehensive KeePass tests, thereby eliminating manual, time-consuming commands.

 ## Features
 - Automatically locates the KeePass executable and ascertains its version.